rileybathurst/riley/README.md

 - make captions real captions
 - winter 18.php web p images
 - img/photography.jpeg needs to be compressed to webp for the top of template-parts/featured-image
+- nav buttons should have the fill slide between